'Sickened': Mall jewellery shop latest break-in target

 A mall jewellery shop owner said he doesn't know if the store will survive the second burglary in six weeks.

-Kings & Queens owner Mayur Patel said he felt "sickened" after he got a call at 2.15am that his mall kiosk had been smashed and goods stolen - again.
+Kings & Queens owner Mayur Patel said he felt "sickened" after he got a call at 2.15am that his kiosk at the Bayfair Shopping Centre had been smashed and goods stolen - again.

-He said the mall doors and his store's display windows had been smashed.
+He said the Tauranga mall doors and his store's display windows had been smashed.

 Patel said the store had been in the mall for about six months and this was the second time it had been destroyed.